mamert/iot-b/mouse/README.md

 TODO:
 * buttons
 * discard first values read (may be wrong)
+* try accel axes to do trigonometry to gyro axes - so can hold "pointer" at an angle and motion will still match
 * try accel rather than gyro (or both, on separate mdules: accel for walking, gyro for looking?)
 * pot to control sensitivity (option to switch between that and presets like 250)
 * on/off button (also working as "temporary freeze" on longer hold, to help center)